johnmartinsson/bioacoustic-monitoring-hardware/guillemots-at-stora-karlso/microphone_array.md

-This is a fantastic real-world scenario, and you're right, perfectly uniform placement is likely impossible and perhaps even undesirable given the habitat structure.
-Let's break down how to approach microphone placement in the Karlsö Murre Lab for sound event localization.

 **Key Takeaways for Your Situation:**

 1. **Embrace Non-Uniformity, but Optimize Within Constraints:**  You *will* have a non-uniform array.
 Don't fight it.
 Instead, focus on *strategically* placing the microphones within the shelf structure to maximize localization performance given the constraints.
 Optimization is crucial, but it's optimization *for a non-uniform array*.